rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 124,000 company files to the Guardian.

 Both Cambridge Analytica and Uber's stories about unethical computing were driven by profit motivation.
 Is profit motivation against public good?
-Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a Scottish philosopher and economist of 18th century who pioneered thinking in political economy who said, "They are led by an invisible hand ...and thus without intending it, without knowing it, advance the interest of the society."
+Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a Scottish philosopher and economist of 18th century who said, "They are led by an invisible hand ...and thus without intending it, without knowing it, advance the interest of the society."
 Vardi opines that Adam Smith's "free market always serves public good" theory has no theoretical basis.
 He said, "Climate crisis has demonstrated the failure of the free market."
 Similarly, big tobacco companies are not working for the public good.
 Moshe Vardi's article identifies "ethical practices" as the thin line between the free market and the public good.
 A crisis of ethics can be devastating if one chooses to extend the theory of the free